craiggossen/Efficient-Yelp-API-Calls/README.md

 # Efficient Yelp API Calls

 *This code is to showcase an efficient use of API calls within YELP.
-This code helps to alleviate data file rewrites and limiting of API requests.
+This code includes help on alleviating data file rewrites and limiting API requests.*